Engagement guide · v2026.1

 Yes.
 A standard mutual NDA goes out before any work starts.
 For your master services agreement, I usually start from your template and flag anything that does not make sense for a one-person operation.

-Sometimes that is the right answer, and you still get the full deliverable: the evaluation set, the written rationale, and a recommendation on what to do instead.
-I would rather save you the next €18k than push a build that should not ship.
+Sometimes that is the right answer, and you still get the full written deliverable: the rationale, the evidence, and a recommendation on what to do instead.
+I would rather save you a misspent quarter than rubber-stamp a direction that should not ship.

 Ready to talk?